-April - June 2007 Update: The study team continued to collect data and to review traffic numbers and legal documents.
-In addition, the team will further refine the travel demand model based on recent traffic counts and travel patterns in the area.
+July - September 2007 Update: The study team completed a preliminary traffic and revenue study.
+In addition, the team further refined the travel demand model based on recent traffic counts and travel patterns in the area.
 Development of the public involvement plan is underway as is development of survey instruments.
+The team is also reviewing legal, contractual agreements and bond covenants for the GA 400 Extension.